SubhashMurugesan/Hadoop_Warehosue_Data_Pipeline/readme.md

 ## Client Requirement

-* Daily a file will be coming from the client side of customer purchase data
+* Daily a file will be coming from the client side about the customer purchase data of file type CSV

-* The will be new records every day and there might also be old records that need to be updated
+* There will be new records every day and there might also be old records that need to be updated

 * Client requires SCD TYPE 01 logic to be in  the warehouse

-* Also the records end the processing need to be reconciled
+* Also at end of the processing of each day there data  need to be reconciled

 ## Data ingestion